Les Cabrils station: Railway location

 A transit station, it has a platform served by a single-track railway.

 History

-Les Cabrils station opened for train service on October 18, 1874, by the Compagnie des chemins de fer du Midi et du Canal latéral à la Garonne when it opened the section of the line from Bousquet-d'Orb station to Millau station.
+Les Cabrils station opened for train service on 18 October 1874 by the Compagnie des chemins de fer du Midi et du Canal latéral à la Garonne when it opened the section of the line from Bousquet-d'Orb station to Millau station.
 It was established in a place called "des Cabrils" (goat in patois).

 In 2014, the passenger stop was classified as a local interest passenger station (SNCF category C : less than 100 000 travellers a year from 2010 to 2011), which has a single track platform.

 It is the least frequented active SNCF passenger station, with only 14 boardings recorded in 2015.

 Station information

-Operating as an SNCF railway stop, it is an unmanned, open air shelter.
+Operating as an SNCF railway stop, it is an unstaffed, open air shelter.
 As of 2021, SNCF confirms the station has an automatic regional rail ticket dispenser and is handicapped accessible.